 Technology and the Curriculum

-Moodle, the web-based course management system used on all three campuses, provides a student-centered, dynamic, interactive learning environment.
-Moodle allows teachers to gather and organize their course resources for student access and to provide continuity from one class meeting to the next.
-Forums, wikis, journals, and chats provide powerful communication and collaboration tools that enable teachers and students to share ideas, provide and respond to feedback, and build knowledge together.
+Veracross, the web-based course management system used on all three campuses, provides a student-centered, dynamic, interactive learning environment.
+Veracross allows teachers to gather and organize their course resources for student access and to provide continuity from one class meeting to the next providing a powerful communication and collaboration tool that enable teachers and students to share ideas, provide and respond to feedback, and build knowledge together.

 Apple Distinguished School

 From 2013 to 2017, MKA has been recognized as an Apple Distinguished School for its implementation of Apple technology in its 1:1 Laptop Learning Initiative for grades 4–12 and its use of iPads for grades Pre-K–3.
 The Apple Distinguished School designation is reserved for programs that meet criteria for innovation, leadership, and educational excellence, and that demonstrate Apple’s vision of exemplary learning environments.

 “The selection of MKA as an Apple Distinguished School highlights our success in providing a highly personal, technology-enriched learning environment that engages students and prepares them to be confident in an increasingly technology-driven world,” noted Headmaster Thomas W. Nammack on learning of the award.
 “We are delighted that Apple has recognized our achievements in this way.”

 At MKA, Middle and Upper School students and all faculty work from a common platform of MacBook Airs, together with an identical suite of software, to ensure equal and ubiquitous access to all.
 Students are prepared for the responsibility of assuming full administrative rights on their machines from 4th grade on, and faculty take part in an annual summer Technology Institute, together with regular workshops, to augment their professional development and ensure that they remain at the cutting edge of integrating technology into the curriculum.